polterguy/phosphorusfive/plugins/p5.config/README.md

 ## Listing all configuration settings

-In addition to the above Active Event, there is also an event that will list all configuration settings for you called; *[list-config-settings]*.
+In addition to the above Active Event, there is also an event that will list all configuration settings for you called; *[p5.config.list]*.
 Also this Active Event has a "protected" alias, which will not list settings starting with "_" or ".".